FOGProject/fog-docs/docs/installation/install-fog-client.md

 ### Run The Installer

-!!! info
+> [!info]

-    The following steps follow the msi installer wizard.
+> The following steps follow the msi installer wizard.
 The Smart Installer wizard is similar

-!!! note
+> [!note]

-    You may get a 'Windows protected your PC' popup.
+> You may get a 'Windows protected your PC' popup.
 In that case you have to convince windows that this installer is safe to run.
 Click on 'More info' and 'Run anyway'.

 -   At the Welcome screen, click on 'Next'
 -   Accept the terms in the License Agreement (it's the GPL license, so why not) and click on 'Next'